-Grounding wires, especially on the exterior of your home through grounding rods are exposed.
+Grounding wires, especially those running through grounding rods on the exterior of your home, are exposed.
 The grounding wires are safe to touch unless there is an electrical surge that causes electricity to flow through the grounding wire.

 Electrical wires can be tested using a voltage tester.
 Voltage tests can be purchased at your local hardware store and come in a variety of types and accuracy.
 Cheaper voltage testers will simply tell you if there is electric current nearby the electrical wire, and more expensive volt meters will show you how much electric current there is and the voltage of the exposed wires.

 Noncontact voltmeters detect electric current without an electrical connection through identifying an electric field.
 These kinds of voltmeters are a great purchase for your home making it easy to determine if an electrical connection is safe to touch.